supersimple/chameleon/README.md

 an error could also be caused by a bad input value;
 Example: `Chameleon.convert("Reddish-Blue", :keyword, :hex)`

-or an input color model that does not conform with the value passed in:
-Example: `Chameleon.convert({42, 42, 42}, :cmyk, :hex)`

 ## Installation

 The package can be installed by adding `chameleon` to your list of dependencies in `mix.exs`: